parcel-bundler/website/src/languages/css.md

 ## CSS modules

 By default, CSS imported from JavaScript is global.
-If two CSS files define the same class names, they will potentially clash and overwrite each other.
+If two CSS files define the same class names, ids, custom properties, `@keyframes`, etc., they will potentially clash and overwrite each other.
 To solve this, Parcel supports [CSS modules](https://github.com/css-modules/css-modules).

 CSS modules treat the classes defined in each file as unique.
-Each class name is renamed to include a unique hash, and a mapping is exported to JavaScript to allow referencing these renamed class names.
+Each class name or identifier is renamed to include a unique hash, and a mapping is exported to JavaScript to allow referencing them.

 To use CSS modules, create a file with the `.module.css` extension, and import it from a JavaScript file with a [namespace import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#import_an_entire_modules_contents).
 Then, you can access each of the classes defined in the CSS file as an export from the module.